 One Note on Polling and Freshness

 DMS feeds are polled by Road511 on schedules between 1 and 5 minutes depending on the state, with adaptive backoff if a feed misbehaves.
-The last_changed field reflects when we first observed the new message; the actual sign change is at most one polling interval earlier.
+Where a source stamps its own change time we surface it as sign_updated in properties; otherwise the message you read is at most one polling interval old.
 For the time-critical use cases (amber alerts, incidents), keep your client on a 30–60 second cache and you’ll see new messages within a couple minutes of the operator posting them.

 Try It